grafana/loki/docs/sources/send-data/alloy/_index.md

 ### Log components in Alloy

 Here is a non-exhaustive list of components that can be used to build a log pipeline in Alloy.
-For a complete list of components, refer to the [official documentation](https://grafana.com/docs/alloy/latest/reference/components/).
+For a complete list of components, refer to the [components list](https://grafana.com/docs/alloy/latest/reference/components/).

 | Type       | Component                                                                                           |
 |------------|-----------------------------------------------------------------------------------------------------|